minicomp/ed/documentation.md

 - Ed includes metadata in the headers that makes it easier for users of Zotero, and other systems to grab bibliographic information for the site and individual texts.
 Our metadata functionality may not be enough to generate a full proper citation.
 Consider providing visible citation information in your about page or homepage.
 - Make sure to deepen your knowledge of the building blocks of Ed: Jekyll, YAML and Liquid.
 A great list of resources can be found in the blog "[Jekyll for Web Designers](http://jameswillweb.github.io/jekyll-for-designers/resources.html)".
 - Our base themes Poole/Lanyon allow for easily customization of the interface.
 You can, for example, switch the position of the sidebar, change the theme colors and overlay options.
 To learn more check out the [Lanyon documentation](https://github.com/poole/lanyon#themes), and make sure to try the green, `.theme-base-0b`, it's really nice.
+- You can change the look and feel of more common variables by simply changing the variable values in the `_sass/_ed.scss` file

 ---